Werner syndrome: Causes

 Approximately 90% of individuals presenting Werner syndrome have any of a range of mutations in the gene, WRN, the only gene currently attributed to cause Werner syndrome.
 WRN, which lies on chromosome 8 in humans, encodes the WRNp protein, a 1432 amino acid protein with a central domain resembling members of the RecQ helicases.
 RecQ helicases are a special type of helicase that function at unique times during DNA repair of doubled stranded breaks, which are a form of DNA damage that results in a break of both strands of DNA.
 Thus, RecQ helicases are important for maintaining DNA stability, and loss of function of these helicases has important implications in the development of Werner syndrome.
 In addition to the central domain, there are three exonuclease domains at the N-terminus and a Helicase and Ribonuclease D C-terminal (HRDC) domain at the C-terminus.

 When functioning normally, the WRN gene and its associated protein (WRNp) are important for maintaining genome stability.
 WRNp is active in unwinding DNA, a step necessary in DNA repair and DNA replication.
 Specifically, it has an important role in responding to replication malfunctions, particularly double-stranded breaks, and stalled replication machinery.
 WRNp may reactivate replication by preventing unwanted recombination processes from occurring or by promoting recombination, depending on the type of DNA damage.
 In addition, WRNp physically interacts with or binds to several other proteins that are involved in processing DNA.
 For example, when WRNp binds to RPA, its helicase activity is stimulated.
 WRNp also physically interacts with p53, a tumor suppressor gene that stops the formation of tumors and the progression of cancers, which inhibits the exonuclease activity of the WRNp.
 Since WRNp's function depends on DNA, it is only functional when localized to the nucleus.

-Surprisingly, complete loss of WRN helicase activity does not cause clinical Werner syndrome.